Our Privacy Notice

 - how long we keep your personal data for;

 - who we share your personal data with;

 - how we keep your personal data secure;

 - your rights as a data subject and how you can check and update any of your personal data.

 We may update our Privacy Notice at any time and we encourage you to check back here regularly to review any changes.

 - Show more details

-We have appointed a Data Protection Officer.
-His postal address is:
+The University has an appointed Data Protection Officer.
+Their postal address is: